chinamike65/hugo-tuolesi/content/book4/book4en.md

 In this way, greed, hatred, and delusion will be driven to destroy all good virtues and increase all evil deeds, which is very scary.

-After Venerable Atisha went to the Tibetan area, he saw that almost everyone in the Tibetan area would recite the Heart Sutra.
+After Venerable Atisha went to Tibet, he saw that almost everyone in Tibet would recite the Heart Sutra.

-Later I gradually learned that Tibetans don’t understand emptiness at all.
+Later he gradually learned that Tibetans don’t understand emptiness at all.

 No, the Indians at that time were like this.
 Their brains were very flexible.
 When reciting the Heart Sutra, when they saw the Heart Sutra saying, "No eye, ear, nose, tongue, body, mind, no color, sound, smell, touch, and Dharma," they would think: "No eye?
 That's not right. , the eyes clearly exist, but the Heart Sutra says that it does not exist, this must be an evil law.”